vuongducphuong/documentation/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

 .. image:: understanding_metrics/commercial-prospection-campaign-example.png
    :align: center
-   :alt: An example of a marketing automation campaign in Odoo.
+   :alt: An example of a marketing automation campaign in Leansoft.

 In this case, the :guilabel:`Target` of this campaign is set to :guilabel:`Lead/Opportunity` and was narrowed down to only focus on the Leads (or Opportunities) whose :guilabel:`Tag Name` contain